Flux cost functions and optimal metabolic states: Proofs

-\textbf{Definition (Kinetically neutral metabolite variations)} A metabolite variation $\delta \mv$ is called \emph{kinetically neutral} if adding $\delta \mv$ to any metabolite profile $\mv$ leaves the rates of all reactions unchanged.
+\textbf{Definition (Kinetically neutral metabolite variations)} A metabolite variation $\delta \lncv$ is called \emph{kinetically neutral} if it can be added to any metabolite profile $\lncv$ without changing any reaction rates.
 The set of kinetically neutral metabolite variations is called \emph{kinetically neutral subspace}.
+If the difference between two profiles $\lncvA$ and $\lncvB$ is kinetically neutral, then $\lncvA$ and $\lncvB$ are called \emph{kinetically equivalent}.

-\textbf{Definition (Cost-neutral metabolite variations)} A metabolite variation $\delta \mv$ is called \emph{cost-neutral} if adding $\delta \mv$ to any metabolite profile $\mv$, at a fixed flow $\vv$, leaves the enzymatic metabolite cost $\enzymemetcost(\mv)$ unchanged.
+\textbf{Definition (Cost-neutral metabolite variations)} A metabolite variation $\delta \lncv$ is called \emph{cost-neutral} if it can be added to any metabolite profile $\lncv$, at a fixed {\flow} $\vv$, without changing the enzymatic metabolite cost $\enzymemetcost(\lncv)$.
 The set of cost-neutral metabolite variations is called \emph{cost-neutral subspace}.
+If the difference between two profiles $\lncvA$ and $\lncvB$ is cost-neutral, then $\lncvA$ and $\lncvB$ are called \emph{cost-equivalent}.